Personal Injury Attorney in Pensacola, FL

 In addition to the accident types above, we also represent those who have suffered serious injuries, such as burn injuries, traumatic brain injuries, spinal cord injuries, or amputation injuries.
 These injuries may be incurred in one of the aforementioned accident types, or during a pedestrian or bicycle accident, workplace accident, or sports accident.

 Holding the Responsible Party Liable for Your Harm

 If you have been injured by the actions of another, you can hold them liable for the damage you have incurred.
 The basis of a personal injury claim is negligence, which is the failure to act with the same level of care that another reasonable person in the same situation would do.
 As such, if the at-fault party acted negligently, and the negligence was the proximate cause of your accident and injuries, you can hold them liable.

-For example, if you are injured in a pedestrian accident, and suffer $10,000 in damages, a review of the facts can show that you were distracted by your phone at the time of the crash, and therefore you are found to be 15 percent to blame for the incident, even though you were legally within the crosswalk at the time you were hit.
-As such, your damages would be reduced by 15 percent, and you would only recover $8,500 from the at-fault driver.
+For example, if you suffer $10,000 in damages, a review of the facts can show that you were distracted by your phone at the time, and therefore you are found to be 15 percent to blame for the incident.
+As such, your damages would be reduced by 15 percent, and you would only recover $8,500 from the at-fault person.